Epicor: 1972–2000

 Advanced Business Microsystems (ABM) was a company founded in 1984.
-ABM created a suite of accounting software for MS-DOS and marketed them in a joint venture with IBM known as The Platinum Series.
+ABM created a suite of accounting software for MS-DOS and marketed it in a joint venture with IBM known as The Platinum Series.
 ABM developed the Platinum line into a financial accounting software product designed for multi-user LAN-based environments.
 ABM was renamed Platinum Software Corporation in 1992 in preparation for its initial public offering.

-Platinum announced a version of their products for Microsoft Windows in 1993.
+Platinum announced a version of its products for Microsoft Windows in 1993.

 Platinum acquired Clientele in 1997, and FocusSoft, an extension to Platinum's existing distribution solution.
 After a year, Platinum merged with DataWorks to extend its manufacturing solutions and operations.
 DataWorks Corporation was founded in 1977 (as Budget Computer Systems, San Diego, CA) specializing in integrated enterprise resource planning (ERP) systems targeted at high tech sector companies.
 In 1999, Platinum/DataWorks became Epicor Software Corporation.

 2001–2010

 Epicor sold the Platinum for Windows (PFW) products to Sage Group in 2001.

 Epicor for Service Enterprises, which automated enterprise services and was completely web-based, was released in 2003.
 The company acquired CompuNet for the hospitality.
 It acquired Scala in 2004.

-In 2005, Epicor purchased CRS Retail to provide a comprehensive retail suite then acquired NSB in 2007 to expand retail offerings.
+In 2005, Epicor purchased CRS Retail to provide a comprehensive retail suite.
+NSB was purchased in 2007 to expand retail offerings.

 In late 2010, Epicor purchased privately held SPECTRUM Human Resource Systems Corporation to further deliver service from a single-point of accountability.